Cherreads

 Aarav just smiled, standing up with his plate.
 "Maybe," he said, glancing toward the door where Aveer had gone, "but I think I just found my peace."

-Few minutes later*
+A few minutes later -

-When he saw me, he looked up, and that tiny smile, the one he always tried to hide, tugged at his lips.
-I felt my chest tighten.
-Damn, how could one smile make everything else fade away?
+When he saw him, Aveer looked up, and that tiny smile, the one he always tried to hide, tugged at his lips.

-He shrugged.
+Aveer shrugged.
 "I said I would."

-For a second, my hand twitched, wanting to reach for his.
-I don't know what came over me, but I did it.
-I slipped my fingers between his, pretending it was nothing.
+For a second, Aarav's hand twitched, wanting to reach for his.
+He didn't know what came over him, but he did it.

-For once, we didn't need words.
+For once, they didn't need words.

 For once, silence didn't hurt.